 (a) Public agency uses such as public roads, bridges, recreation areas, or wildlife refuges having a statewide public benefit.

 (b) Public agency protective structures such as dikes, breakwaters and flood control workings.

 (c) Private recreational uses such as any facility for the launching, docking or mooring of boats which is constructed for the use of the adjacent upland owner.
-An adjacent upland owner is defined as any person who owns adjacent upland property which is improved with, and used solely for a single-family dwelling.

 3. Easements: Applications for easements not meeting the criteria of R652-70-300(2) shall follow the rules and procedures outlined in the division's rules governing the issuance of easements.